 Mountable centre dividers

 These are very similar to the middle dividers in setback crossings.
 However, mountable centre dividers are low enough, allowing the cars to cross them if there’s an emergency.
-Basically, these are a compromise between narrowing down the roads to slow the cars down and giving passageway when it is absolutely necessary.
+Basically, this is a compromise between narrowing down the roads to slow the cars down and giving passageway when it is absolutely necessary.

 Bus-friendly humps